-There are several other methods of improving data quality in healthcare, including:
+There are several other methods of improving & importance of data quality in healthcare, including:

-Ensure that data entries are made in compliance with data protective policies, but at the same time, the needs of them aren’t overlooked.
+Ensure that data entries are made in compliance with data protective policies, but at the same time, their needs of them aren’t overlooked.

 Data must be categorized comprehensively, ensuring patients’ needs are met on time and without obstacles.